rafagonc/Reading-List-iOS/README.md

 ## TODO

+- Facebook Share

+## Done
-- List by author and other properties.
+- List by author and other properties. - Clint
-- Choose cover photo from library or camera.
+- Choose cover photo from library or camera. - Alison